 GeneCards Summary for LAMB1 Gene

-LAMB1 (Laminin, Beta 1) is a Protein Coding gene.
-Diseases associated with LAMB1 include cobblestone lissencephaly without muscular or ocular involvement and lissencephaly 5.
-Among its related pathways are PI3K-Akt signaling pathway and Developmental Biology.
-GO annotations related to this gene include enzyme binding and integrin binding.
-An important paralog of this gene is LAMC2.
+LAMB1 (Laminin Subunit Beta 1) is a Protein Coding gene.
+Diseases associated with LAMB1 include Lissencephaly 5 and Pierson Syndrome.
+Among its related pathways are Integrin Pathway and MET promotes cell motility.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and integrin binding.
+An important paralog of this gene is LAMB2.